particle-iot/spark-setup-ios/README.md

 ### Customization

 Customize setup look and feel by accessing the `SparkSetupCustomization` singleton appearance proxy `[SparkSetupCustomization sharedInstance]` and modify its default properties.
-Setting the properties in this class is optional. *(Replace NSString with String for Swift projects)*
+Setting the properties in this class is optional.
+These properies are shown in Objective-C syntax for convenience but work the same for Swift projects - use `String`, `Bool` instead of `NSString` and `BOOL`.

 #### Product/brand info: